fluiderson/kalatori/docs/DATABASE.md

 - amount - Float: Order amount
 - currency - String: Currency ticker ("DOT"|"USDC"|...).
 - callback: String: Callback url for frontend order status update
-- payment_account: Derived address for this order.
+- payment_account: String: Derived address for this order.
-- recipient: Address that will receive the payout once the order is fulfilled.
+- recipient: String: Address that will receive the payout once the order is fulfilled.
+- message: String|null: Optional parameter for failed orders.
+- payment_page: String|null: Optional parameter for the frontend to redirect to a payment page.
+- redirect_url: String|null: Optional parameter for the frontend to redirect once the order is repaid.
-- death: Expiry timestamp for the order.
+- death: Timestamp: Expiry timestamp for the order.

 ### Transactions (`transactions`)
 - order - String: order id to link transaction to order
-- chain - String: identifier for the chain where transaction occured
+- chain - String: identifier for the chain where transaction occurred
-- block_nmber - Integer: Block number where the transaction is recorded.
+- block_number - Integer: Block number where the transaction is recorded.
 - position_in_block - Integer: Position of the transaction within the block.
 - timestamp - Timestamp: Timestamp of the transaction.
 - transaction_bytes - String: Raw transaction data.